victor-pena/victor/_posts/2026-01-21-peru-spinoza.md

 - learns through encounters,
 - recomposes itself when forms collapse.

 Peru does exactly this.
-Governments fall, institutions fracture, narratives dissolve — yet the collective body persists.
-That persistence is not inertia; it is **active recomposition**.
+Governments fall, institutions fracture, narratives dissolve, yet the collective body persists.
+That persistence is not only inertia; it is **active recomposition**.

 Chaos here is not a sign of weakness.
-It is the visible trace of high adaptive capacity.
+It is the visible trace of high adaptive capacity of a society and polity that chose that way.

 ---